Redbu11dev/UnitPlates/README.md

 - Combo points
 - Cast bar
 - Buffs/Debuffs (auras)
+- Shooting range indicator (works only if you have "Auto Shot" somewhere on the action bars)
 -
 - pfquest integration (shows icons for quest mobs)
 - MobHealth integration